CSCI2467: Systems Programming Concepts (Spring 2020)

 Section 002 (syllabus): Mondays, Wednesdays and Fridays, 12:00pm - 12:50pm

-Course Instructors James Wagner
+Course Instructors David Guy

 Summary This course is an introduction to systems programming, specifically using the C programming language in the Unix environment.
 This semester we will look “under-the-hood” of a modern computer system which will prepare students for future courses in systems topics such as operating systems, networks, security, computer architecture and compilers.
 Systems skills will also be useful in most other academic or professional topics you will face as a computer scientist.
 Topics will include machine-level representation of data and programs, debuggers, process control, system calls, signals and shells.